16 Mar '17

 We find a description of it in the 500-year-old Hatha Yoga Pradipika.

 As you can see from the images here, its shape is unusual and—arguably—unnatural.

-Besides the delightful physical challenge it gives us and the benefits to balance, strength, and endurance it offers—we might ask, “why do such a pose?”
+Besides the delightful physical challenge it gives us–and the benefits to balance, strength, and endurance it offers—we might ask, “why do such a pose?”

 The Old Texts

-The descriptions of Mayuranasa are no different.
+The descriptions of Mayuranasa are a fine example of this.